tighten/takeout/README.md

 alias takeout="docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -it tighten/takeout:latest"
 ```

 That's it.
-You can now use Takeout like normal.
+You may now use Takeout on your terminal.
 The first time you use this alias, it will pull the Takeout image from Docker Hub.

 To update the image, run `docker pull tighten/takeout` when you want to get the newest release.